-Whether you're changing your name after marriage or after a divorce, it's easy to inform the SSA of a name change by filing Form SS-5 at a local SSA office.
+Whether you're changing your name after marriage or after divorce, it's easy to inform the SSA of a name change once you've received your marriage license or divorce decree.
+To inform the SSA, you will complete Form SS-5 at a local SSA office.
 It usually takes two weeks to have the change verified.
-The form is available on the agency's Web site, by calling toll free 1-800-772-1213, and at local offices.
+The form is available on the agency's Web site, by calling toll-free 1-800-772-1213, and visiting local offices.

-The following resources will help you navigate the various agencies and processes for changing your name, informing the IRS or Social Security Administration about the changes, and related matters.
+The following resources will help you navigate the various agencies and processes for changing your name.
+There also are resources for other related matters and informing the IRS or Social Security Administration about the changes.